dwave-examples/template-dash/CONTRIBUTING.md

     2. All new files should be added to one of the following directories:
         *   `/assets/` is a Dash-specific directory that must not contain subdirectories and must not be renamed.
 Dash always reads files in this directory in alphabetical order and therefore you do not need to explicitly import files from this directory.
-All CSS files that **do not** contain the word `demo` in the title, should _ideally_ not be altered.
+Avoid altering CSS files with the word `demo` in the filename.
         *   `/src/` should contain all functional code for the demo including solver implementations, class definitions, etc. You can add subdirectories as needed.
         *   `/static/` should contain all new static files such as images.
 You can add subdirectories